Sam-Dragon/cloud/gcp/additional-services.md

 - One place to bring the software required for installation and manage

 # Cloud DNS
+- It is global Domain Name System
-- It is service for setting up an website
+- It is service for setting up an website with a domain name
--
+- It supports 2 zones: Public & Private

 # Cloud DataFlow
 - It is serverless